Whitmer Thomas

-He is best known for his voice role on FXX animated comedy Stone Quackers, and his work with LA-based comedy troupe Power Violence.
+He is best known for his voice role on FXX animated comedy Stone Quackers (2014–2015), and his work with LA-based comedy troupe Power Violence.

-Thomas’s hour-long comedy special, The Golden One, premiered on HBO on February 22, 2020.
+Thomas's hour-long comedy special, The Golden One, premiered on HBO on February 22, 2020.
 An accompanying album, Songs from the Golden One, was released via Hardly Art Records.
 Thomas's sophomore record, The Older I Get The Funnier I Was, was released on October 21, 2022.

 Early life

 Whitmer Thomas was raised in Gulf Shores, Alabama.
 His mother, Jenny Henderson, founded the musical duo Syn Twister with her twin sister Jude Hammock.
 The previous occupation of Thomas's father, Whit Thomas, is unclear; as of 2020, he is employed as a paralegal.
 Thomas has one older brother, Johnny.

 As a three-year-old, Thomas was abducted from his family home.
 The abduction was thwarted by Thomas's father; the perpetrator, who had been stalking Thomas since the day of his birth, subsequently died in prison.

 Throughout his youth, Thomas was an avid skateboarder and avowed fan of Blink-182.
 He shared these interests with Clay Tatum: a childhood friend and future member of Power Violence.
 Tatum later directed The Golden One, a comedy special that details much of Thomas's early life.

 Thomas's parents separated when he was enrolled in the fourth grade.
-Both his mother and father battled with substance addiction; whereas Whit ultimately achieved sobriety, Jenny succumbed to complications arising from her alcoholism in 2009.
+Both his mother and father battled with substance addiction; whereas Whit ultimately achieved sobriety, Jenny died from complications arising from her alcoholism in 2009.

 Thomas did not attend college.
 Instead, he relocated to Los Angeles to pursue an acting career shortly before his mother's death.